The Changing Role of Corporations

 As the Paris climate summit concluded in December 2015, nearly 200 nations came together on an agreement to reduce carbon emissions and arrest global warming.
 Significantly, public sector partners in the agreement were joined by business corporations in support of the goal.
 That support was expressed in a statement by the CEO of consumer goods maker Unilever, Paul Polman: “This agreement establishes a clear path to decarbonize the global economy within the lifetimes of many people alive today.”

 Previous Fifty Year Perspective blog posts have cited business interest in limiting carbon emissions.
-(See https://fiftyyearperspective.com/paris-2015-un-climate-change-conference/ and https://fiftyyearperspective.com/six-months-until-paris-climate-conference/) Many corporations, and the institutions that invest in them, have come to believe that climate change poses a financial risk over the long term.
-(See https://fiftyyearperspective.com/investors-concerned-over-climate-change/)
+(See http://fiftyyearperspective.com/paris-2015-un-climate-change-conference/ and http://fiftyyearperspective.com/six-months-until-paris-climate-conference/) Many corporations, and the institutions that invest in them, have come to believe that climate change poses a financial risk over the long term.
+(See http://fiftyyearperspective.com/investors-concerned-over-climate-change/)

 The early laws regarding United State corporations were at the state level, and required corporations to provide a public benefit, such as construction of bridges, roads, or canals which the governments could not finance on their own.
 Corporate charters defined strict limits on permitted activities of corporations, and violating those restrictions resulted in automatic dissolution.
 A case before the U.S. Supreme Court in 1886, Santa Clara County v.
 Southern Pacific Railroad, decided for the first time that a corporation was due the same equal protection as that applied to individuals by the Fourteenth Amendment to the constitution.
 (The 2010 Supreme Court ruling in Citizens United v.
 Federal Election Commission extended the First Amendment’s free speech protection, in the form of political spending, to corporations.)